flarum/flarum.github.io/README.md

-# Flarum documentation
+# Flarum Website

-Hi!
-Looking to contribute documentation to [Flarum](http://flarum.org)?
-That is great, we can use all the help.
-Flarum is evolving rapidly and so should its documentation.

-_This repo will eventually be deprecated in favour of [flarum/docs](https://github.com/flarum/docs).
-But until a definitive conversion date is planned, you are welcome to contribute here._
+Docs can be found in the [flarum/docs](https://github.com/flarum/docs) repo.

 # Get started

-You can edit small changes online using the Github editor.
+You can edit small changes online using the GitHub editor.
 For larger edits it is recommended to make a local checkout and test your changes before you commit them.
 To do that, you need Ruby.
 Instructions for Linux/Mac:

 ```
 git clone https://github.com/flarum/flarum.github.io